bokulich-lab/RESCRIPt/README.md

 **If using GTDB data** (*e.g.*, with `get-gtdb-data`): See the [GTDB "about" page](https://gtdb.ecogenomic.org/about) for more details.

 **If using UNITE data** (*e.g.*, with `get-unite-data`): See the [UNITE citation page](https://unite.ut.ee/cite.php) for more details.

-**If importing and processing RDP data**: See both the [RDP Staff GitHub page](https://github.com/rdpstaff) and the [RDP SourceForge page](https://sourceforge.net/projects/rdp-classifier/) for more details.